kierankyllo/parseWEEDS/README.md

 ### Copy repository files
 git clone https://github.com/kierankyllo/parseWEEDS.git

-### Edit cweeds.sql to add your custom password for the database
+### Edit following line in the cweeds.sql file to add your custom password for the database
 CREATE USER 'agent'@'localhost' IDENTIFIED BY 'YOUR_PASSWORD_HERE';

 ### Login to the database and run the setup query file
-mysql
+sudo mysql
 source cweeds.sql;
+exit;

 ### Edit config.json file to add your custom password for the database

     "user": "agent",
-    "password": "PASS",
+    "password": "YOUR_PASSWORD_HERE",
     "host": "localhost",
     "port": 3306,
     "database": "cweeds",